National College, Bengaluru: National College (autonomous) Basavanagudi

 National College Basavanagudi is located in Basavanagudi.
 It was started in the year 1920.
 The college was founded by Sampath Giri Rao.

 Educationalist Dr. H. Narasimhaiah was the chairman of NES until his death.
 He also started the Bangalore Science Forum (BSF).

-National College (autonomous), Jayanagar
+National College (autonomou), Jayanagar

 The National College in Jayanagar was started in 1965.
 It offers courses at both pre-university and degree levels in the arts and sciences including English, Kannada, Sanskrit, French, Hindi, physics, computer science, electronics, psychology, mathematics, chemistry, botany, and zoology.

 The college is known for following Gandhian principles and was founded by educationalist H. Narasimhiah, a Gandhian himself and Padma Bhushan recipient.

 The college has Dr. H.N.
 Kalakshetra on its premises who is linked with Bangalore Lalitha Kala Parishat.
 The college features the B.V.
 Jagadeesh Science Centre, a public institution open to anyone interested in science education, established with the hope that the younger generation will make the best use of it.